Recorded presentations and talks

 Interview with Polygraph.info

-Interview with Polygraph.info in Washington DC, 25 April, 2019 on how RT's coverage frames the news for its global audiences.
+Interview with Voice of America's Polygraph.info about how RT's coverage frames the news for its global audiences.

 SSEESing Salisbury: Interrogating the Salisbury Novichok poisonings and their aftermath

-Sergei and Yulia Skripal were poisoned with Novichok in Salisbury on 4 March 2018.
-A police officer investigating the incident also fell ill after coming into contact with the nerve agent.
-Subsequently, two further people – Charlie Rowley and Dawn Sturgess – were poisoned, the latter fatally.
-Agents of the Russian military's foreign intelligence agency – commonly referred to as the GRU – are the prime suspects in the British authorities' investigation.
+Sergei and Yulia Skripal were poisoned with Novichok in Salisbury on 4 March, 2018, and two further people - Charlie Rowley and Dawn Sturgess were subsequently poisoned, the latter fatally.
+Agents of the Russian foreign military's foreign intelligence agency were identified as the prime suspects in the British authorities' investigation.

 Global Development Institute podcast, June 2018